moccalotto/kaos/_rulebook/main.md

 and Witchcraft or Thaumaturgy for magical attacks.

-**Damage Rolls**: Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the dice applicable for your weapon and adding your Damage Modifier.
-If you are making a melee attack, your damage modifier is STR÷10.
-If you are making a ranged attack, the damage modifier is PER÷10.
-Magical attacks do not have a damage modifier.
+**Damage Rolls**: Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the dice applicable for your weapon and adding your Damage Bonys.
+If you are making a melee attack, your Damage Bonus is STR÷10.
+If you are making a ranged attack, the Damage Bonus is PER÷10.
+Magical attacks do not have a Damage Bonus.

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info on damage dice.

-**Damage Reduction**: If you have Damage Reduction (x) against the type of damage you are about to suffer, you reduce the amount by x points.
-Damage caused by strain cannot be reduced.
+**Damage Reduction**: If you have Damage Reduction [X] against some type of damage, you reduce that by X points whenever you suffer such types of damage.

-> If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage,
+> If you have Damage Reduction 20 against fire, and you suffer 35 points of fire damage in a single attack,
 > you reduce that damage to 35-20=15 points.
+If you 15 points of damage or less, you do not suffer damage
+> at all.

 **Unconsciousness and death**: You loose consciousness if you are reduced to 0 Hit Points or lower.
 You die if you are reduced to negative number that equals your STR+TOU.